 User Journey Map / Service Blueprint (empathising and prototyping stage) - User Journey Map is one of the techniques used in the field study for developing the guidance and validation processes that were the basis for the scenario.
 It is used to "visually present and interpret the relationship between a product/service/process and a person from the perspective of time and space.
 A Journey Map helps to understand the behaviours of people who use certain solutions or products."
 (Gmaj et al., 2022, p.
 13).
 There is no one way to prepare a User Journey Map, but most often it is a diagram created on a whiteboard or online whiteboard.
-Service Blueprint is a similar form of visualising a service, but with a focus not only on the customer experience, but also on all of the institutional processes and resources needed for providing the service, including tasks related to directly serving the customer (often called 'frontstage'), channels of communication with the customer experience (called 'touchpoints'), as well as tasks and resources related to facilitating the delivery of the service that are invisible for the customer (called 'backstage').
+Service Blueprint is a similar form of visualising a service, but with a focus not only on the customer experience, but also on all of the institutional processes and resources needed for providing the service, including tasks related to directly serving the customer (often called 'frontstage'), channels of communication with the customer, crucial moments allowing the service to happen and defining the customer experience (called 'touchpoints'), as well as tasks and resources related to facilitating the delivery of the service that are invisible for the customer (called 'backstage').
 As it is in the case of the